Where are you anyway?

 Will I be able to store my projects?

-Storage rental is available by the month at Tyler Street to monthly members.
+Storage rental is available by the month to monthly members.
 See our Studio and Storage Space page for more information.

 What materials are available for general use?

 Members are expected to supply their own materials.
-We do, however, have a very productive scrap wood bin, and a ton of small electronic components that are available for general use.
 3D printer material is provided, at a cost of $6.25 per cubic inch.
-Every once in a while you can sometimes scrounge something good from the metal scrap bin as well.
+We do have a very productive scrap wood bin and a ton of small electronic components that are available for general use.
+Occasionally you can scrounge something good from the metal scrap bin as well.

 What do you have for kids?

 At the moment, due to limitations of our insurance coverage, we cannot provide programming for anyone under the age of 18.
-We are looking for alternatives, but in the meantime, all of our classes and membership services are restricted to adults 18 and up.
 Children in the building as guests must be supervised by an adult at all times.
+We do recommend Parts and Crafts if you are looking for children’s activities in the area.

 What kinds of donations do you accept?